-During the three months ended June 30, 2004, we issued an aggregate of 1,876 shares of BioSante common stock as a result of the cashless exercise of warrants at an exercise price of \$5.00 per share.

-During the three months ended June 30, 2004, we issued an aggregate of 77,273 shares of BioSante common stock as a result of the cashless exercise of warrants at an exercise price of \$2.15 per share and an aggregate of 8,700 shares of BioSante common stock as a result of the cash exercise of warrants at an exercise price of \$2.15 per share.
+During the three months ended September 30, 2004, we issued 56,250 shares of common stock as a result of the exercise of warrants at an exercise price of \$5.00 per share, and 32,000 shares of common stock as a result of the exercise of warrants at an exercise price of \$2.15 per share.
+During the three months ended September 30, 2004, we issued an aggregate of 301,473 shares of BioSante common stock as a result of the cashless exercise of warrants at an exercise price of \$2.15 per share

 No underwriting commissions or discounts were paid with respect to the sales of the unregistered securities described above.
-Commissions and fees were paid and common stock warrants were granted, however, to placement agents in connection with our May 2004 private placement.
-In addition, all of the above sales were made in reliance on either Section 4(2) of the Securities Act as transactions by an issuer not involving any public offering or Regulation D of the Securities Act.
+All of the above sales were made in reliance on either Section 4(2) of the Securities Act of 1933 as transactions by an issuer not involving any public offering or Regulation D of the Securities Act.
 In all such transactions, certain inquiries were made by BioSante to establish that such sales qualified for such exemption from the registration requirements.
-In particular, BioSante confirmed that with respect to the exemption claimed under Section 4(2) of the Securities Act (i) all offers of sales and sales were made by personal contact from officers and directors of BioSante or other persons closely associated with BioSante, (ii) each investor made representations that he or she was sophisticated in relation to his or her investment (and BioSante has no reason to believe that such representations were incorrect), (iii) each purchaser gave assurance of investment intent and the certificates for the shares bear a legend accordingly, and (iv) offers and sales within any offering were made to a limited number of persons.
+In particular, BioSante confirmed that with respect to the exemption claimed under Section 4(2) of the Securities Act (i) all offers of sales and sales were made by personal contact from officers and directors of BioSante or other persons closely associated with BioSante, (ii) each investor made representations that he or she was sophisticated i n relation to his or her investment (and BioSante has no reason to believe that such representations were incorrect), (iii) each purchaser gave assurance of investment intent and the certificates for the shares bear a legend accordingly, and (iv) offers and sales within any offering were made to a limited number of persons.

-Small Business Issuer Purchase of Equity Securities
+Small Business Issuer Purchases of Equity Securities

-Except for holders of warrants who exercised their warrants on a cashless basis by surrendering to us an aggregate of 122,241 underlying shares of common stock to pay the exercise price, we did not purchase any shares of our common stock or other securities during the three month period ended June 30, 2004 and our board of directors has not authorized any repurchase plan or program for purchase of our shares of common stock or other securities on the open market or otherwise.
+Except for holders of warrants who exercised their warrants on a cashless basis by surrendering to us an aggregate of 122,685 underlying shares of BioSante common stock to pay the exercise price of their warrants, we did not purchase any shares of our common stock or other securities during the three month period ended September 30, 2004 and our board of directors has not authorized any repurchase plan or program for purchase of our shares of common stock or other securities on the open market or otherwise.